clojure-doc/clojure-doc.github.io/content/md/articles/language/core_overview.md

 (def symbol doc-string? init?)
 ```

-`def` takes a symbol and an optional init value.
+`def` takes a symbol, an optional docstring, and an optional init value
+(although it is very rare that you would omit the init value).

 If an init value is supplied, the root binding of the var is assigned to that value.
 Redefining a var with an init value will re-assign the root binding.